Inexact Uzawa-Double Deep Ritz Method for Weak Adversarial Neural Networks: Methodology

 \section{Methodology}

 In this section, we first describe the abstract problem setting and recall the dual-residual minimization framework that motivates our approach.
-We then express the problem in its equivalent saddle-point form and review the Uzawa iteration at the continuous level, together with its standard convergence properties, following the ideas in \cite{makridakis2024deep}.
+We then express the problem in its equivalent saddle-point form and review the Uzawa iteration at the continuous level, together with its standard convergence property, following the ideas in \cite{makridakis2024deep}.
+The resulting framework provides the foundation for the neural network Uzawa scheme introduced in \cref{sec:uzawa_drr}.